Doc Edits

 -

-Then edit the ceremony from entrance to exits.
 Trim dead space and hide any shaky footage.

 For audio, isolate the person speaking and disable other audio.